Encanto | Breaking the Circle of Trauma

 Encanto shows how Disney Animation (and Pixar) are changing their perspective on villains.
 Indeed, other animated movies such as Soul and Inside Out do not feature a villain at all.
 Instead, they feature characters who need to solve issues within themselves.
 An intriguing take on the idea that everyone can be their villains and heroes.

 At the 79th Golden Globe Awards, Encanto won Best Animated Feature Film.
-While at the upcoming 94th Academy Awards, it earned three nominations: Best Animated Feature; Best Original Score; and Best Original Song for Dos Oruguitas.
+While at the upcoming 94th Academy Awards, it earned two Oscars: Best Animated Feature and Best Original Score.